-I guess it can be quite difficult (and lengthy) to fully describe one's self.
+I suppose it can be quite difficult (and lengthy) to fully describe one’s self.

 Thus, in order to make things easier this ‘definition’ will be written as a more current biography of sorts.